 Makes me wax all poetic like, these perfect October days.
 Saturday was a full day of raking leaves and pine needles, and turning over parts of the garden, and planting garlic and shallots for next year, and picking the last ripe tomatoes of the season.

 True fact: soup is a big, warm hug at the end of a chilly Fall day.

-Like many of you, I suspect, I grew up on Campbell’s vegetable soup.
-Mom made it extra special with a splash of tangy apple cider vinegar.
+Like many of you, I suspect, I grew up on Campbell’s soup.
+Mom made my favorite vegetable soup extra special with a splash of tangy apple cider vinegar.
 My friends clamored for the alphabet soup, but not me.

 Yup, I was the weird kid that ate her vegetables.

 But, grown-up SoupAddict no longer eats soup out of a can.
 Not when fresh vegetables spring up from the ground in SoupAddict’s backyard from April to November.
 The scent of simmering soup signals hearth and home to me.
 And that’s just not something to be found in a can.

 Thick, hearty Autumn Vegetable Bread Soup, full of the season’s best produce, and topped awesomely with toasty, crusty bread.
 Totally hits the spot.

 Oh, and did I mention there’s an egg?
 This baby is not just soup — it’s a meal.